PipedreamHQ/pipedream/docs/docs/orgs/README.md

 By default, you operate within your **user context**.
 All resources (workflows, event sources, connected accounts, etc.) you create within this context are owned by your core Pipedream user: the username you created when you signed up for Pipedream.

 When you [create an org](#creating-an-org), you'll see that org listed in the context switcher.
 When you select that org from the context switcher, you'll switch your context to that org.
 You'll see resources owned by the org here.
 Any resources you create in this context are owned by the org, not your personal user.

+## Migrating workflows from your user to your org

+If you are running resources in your user account, but want to move those to your organization, [reach out to the Pipedream team](https://pipedream.com/support) and we can help you with the migration.